 How big of a pool is the list being pulled from?

 How big of a picture does the block list’s creator see of the digital ecosystem?
-If data is pulled from just a small fraction of the proverbial pie, fraudulent domains and IP addresses outside the scope of the creator can easily be missed.
+If data is pulled from just a small fraction of the proverbial pie, fraudulent IP addresses outside the scope of the creator can easily be missed.